 - 6 Voice actors

 To find this new character, the development team held an internal competition similar in fashion to the process of selecting Sonic's sidekick Tails in Sonic 2.
 Of the designs entered, it was Takashi "Thomas" Yuda's design of a spiny green echidna which proved to be the most popular among the group and tested well with children.

 While Yuda originally designed the character to be another friend to Sonic the Hedgehog, the team decided to take a different route, with the character appearing as a rival to Sonic, and someone he would have to overcome during the course of the game in addition to Dr. Eggman.
 The echidna was recolored red, and named "Knuckles", focusing not on speed, but by his distinct gloves and focus on power.
 With this, his appearance would be distinguished when placed with Sonic and Tails.

 Origin of Knuckles

 For as long as Knuckles can remember, he has been the lone guardian of the floating isle Angel Island, given the sacred duty of protecting the mysterious gems that lie hidden within - the seven Chaos Emeralds, and the Master Emerald.
 Thousands of years before, the Knuckles Clan was a prosperous one, able to live peacefully with its neighbors.
-But due to the hubris of a select few, the tribe sought more than what they should have, inciting the wrath of the gods, wiping out his people because of their insolence.
+But due to the hubris of a select few, the tribe sought more than what they should have, inciting the wrath of Perfect Chaos, wiping out his people because of their insolence.
 Those that survived remained on the now-airborne continent, swearing to protect the Master Emerald instead of using it for selfish gain, all in the hope to prevent the terrible events from happening again.
 By the time of Sonic the Hedgehog 3, Knuckles is the last survivor of this ancient race, and must uphold his oath to protect the gems that his forefathers once disturbed.